Answers to Common Questions

 Accessibility is a commitment to ensuring everyone can fully and independently use services, navigate spaces, and not just participate, but lead.
-Let’s break down the words we bolded in the definition above:
+Let’s break down some key words from that definition.

 Accessibility needs to be sustained and revisited over time.
 A one-time solution is not full accessibility.

 If just one aspect of a website, for example, is accessible, but the rest of it is not, then the website as a whole is still inaccessible.
 Everyone should be able to use everything on the site, not just parts of it!

 Without help, without special request, without saying a secret passcode at the door in the back alleyway.
 No special planning required.

 Stuff you buy, do, experience, and enjoy.
 This could be a class, your job, a coffee shop, a park, or anything else!

 Places you go, digitally and physically.
 Websites, social media, museums, offices, schools, and more.

 When spaces are truly accessible, everyone has the ability to take charge if given the opportunity.
 This means, in an auditorium for example, that not only the audience area is accessible, but the stage is as well.